 Noted below in the following matrix are the types of compliance requirements that are applicable to the federal program.
-These Types are determined by the federal agency, noted as "Y," on the "Matrix of Compliance Requirements" located in Part 2 of the OMB 2020 Compliance Supplement; however, the State Agency may have added the Type and this is noted by "Y." If the State determines that the federal requirement does not apply at the local level or if the State modifies the federal requirements, this is noted in the supplement under the type of compliance requirement.
+These Types are determined by the federal agency, noted as "Y," on the "Matrix of Compliance Requirements" located in Part 2 of the OMB 2021 Compliance Supplement; however, the State Agency may have added the Type and this should be noted by "Y." If the State determines that the federal requirement does not apply at the local level or if the State modifies the federal requirements, this is noted in the supplement under the type of compliance requirement.
 If the federal and/or State agencies have determined that the type is not applicable, it is noted by "N."

 If the Matrix indicates "Y," the auditor must determine if a particular type of compliance requirement has a direct and material effect on the federal program for the auditee.
-For each such compliance requirement subject to the audit, the auditor must use the OMB 2020 Compliance Supplement, Part 3 (which includes generic details about each compliance requirement other than Special Tests and Provisions) and Part 4 (which includes any program-specific requirements) to perform the audit.
+For each such compliance requirement subject to the audit, the auditor must use the OMB 2021 Compliance Supplement, Part 3 (which includes generic details about each compliance requirement other than Special Tests and Provisions) and Part 4 (which includes any program-specific requirements) to perform the audit.

 If there is no program listed on the "Matrix" in Part 2 or Part 4, the State has determined the Type that is applicable.
 If a Type is determined direct and material, the auditor should refer to the requirements found in Part 3 and listed in this supplement.

-А В С E F G Н I J L M N
+Α В С E F G Н I J L М N

-Activities Allowed or Unallowed Allowable Costs/ Cost Principles Cash Management Eligibility Equipment/ Real Property Management Matching, Level of Effort, Earmarking Period Of Performance Procurement Suspension & Debarment Program Income Reporting Subrecipient Monitoring Special Tests and Provisions
+Activities Allowed or Unallowed Allowable Costs/ Cost Principles Cash Management Eligibility Equipment/ Real Property Match Effort, Period Of Performance Procurement Suspension & Reporting Subrecipient Monitoring Special Tests and Provisions

-Υ Υ Υ N Y Y Y Υ N Y N Υ
+Υ Y Y N Y Y Y Y N Y N Y